wakinotani/sphinx-mekki/README.rst

 sphinx-mekki
 ========================================================================

-A `sphinx <https://www.sphinx-doc.org>`_ extension to embed images/downloads/CSSs/JSs to single HTML file.
+A `Sphinx <https://www.sphinx-doc.org>`_ extension to embed images, download files, CSSs, and JSs into a single HTML file.

 Installation
 ========================================================================